Nesvilab/FragPipe-Analyst/docs/Formatting.md

 ### Upload your files

-Once you have prepared your input files, you can following following steps to retrieve results:
+Once you have prepared your input files, you can follow instructions listed below to retrieve results:

 1. Go to FragPipe-Analyst website
 2. Click the Analysis button on the left